 - Planetarium bills itself as an online "story-puzzle", and is about equally balanced in both Web Original and Puzzle Game elements.
 You can follow the unfolding story and ignore the puzzles, or focus more on the puzzles than the story surrounding them, or enjoy both the story and puzzles.

 - Soulcaster has elements of a Tower Defense while playing nothing like a normal Tower Defense, and elements of a top-down Action Game while playing nothing like a normal top-down Action Game.

-- NiGHTS is a platformer, but far removed from the genre's core concepts: As you're in midair nearly all of the time, there's no actual running, jumping, or functional platforms.
+- NiGHTS was designed as roughly a platformer, but is far removed from the genre's core concepts: As you're in midair nearly all of the time, there's no actual running, jumping, or functional platforms.
 The stages loop endlessly, as your goal is collection rather than getting to the end.
 You're totally invincible, your only real opponent being the timer counting down.
 You must reach certain score quotas to advance.
 And sometimes, you transform into a bobsled.
-Indeed, you have just as many who say it's a platformer as those who say it isn't, and the only other genre it fits even microscopically into is as a Bullet Hell type game with no bullets and total free roaming.
+Indeed, you have just as many who say it's a platformer as those who say it isn't, and the only other genre it fits even microscopically into is as a Horizontal Scrolling Shooter with no shooting and total free roaming.

 - Gobtron.
 You play as a giant pink monster and defend against waves of enemies by using its snot, spit, burps and farts.

 - Don't Shoot the Puppy doesn't fit into any genres of video games; in fact, it's barely a video game at all as you will trigger a sentry gun shooting a puppy if you so much as move the mouse, regardless of distractions like messages that it's okay to move the mouse and the puppy seemingly stopping.
 As an extra middle finger to the player, not moving the mouse after one level can cause the game to time out.